Rolls-Royce Turbomeca RTM322

-The Safran Aneto is a later development targeted for the super-medium and heavy helicopters, developed by Safran Helicopter Engines, unveiled at London's Helitech on 3 October 2017 and covering the 2500 to 3000 hp range.
+The Safran Aneto is a later development targeted for the super-medium and heavy helicopters, developed by Safran Helicopter Engines covering the 2500 to 3000 hp range.

 Development

-It was designed for the Hughes AH-64 Apache and Sikorsky UH-60 Blackhawk, competing with the General Electric T700 and the Pratt & Whitney Canada PW100.
+The engine was designed for the Hughes AH-64 Apache and Sikorsky UH-60 Blackhawk, competing with the General Electric T700 and the Pratt & Whitney Canada PW100.

-The partners shared equally the £100 million development costs, Rolls-Royce makes the turbines, the combustor, and the inlet particle separator while Turbomeca produces the axial-centrifugal compressor and intake.
+The partners shared the £100 million development costs equally, Rolls-Royce made the turbines, the combustor, and the inlet particle separator while Turbomeca produced the axial-centrifugal compressor and intake.

-It first ran on 15 December 1984, with eight bench prototypes for 30,000 cycles and 13,000 test hours, and four for flight tests, initially aiming for a 1987 certification.
+The engine first ran on 15 December 1984, with eight bench prototypes for 30,000 cycles and 13,000 test hours, and four for flight tests, initially aiming for type certification to be issued in 1987.

 The first order for the RTM322 was received in 1992 to power 44 Royal Navy AugustaWestland Merlin HM1s which subsequently entered service in 1998.

-Over 1,100 engines are in service, having logged over one million flight hours, powering 60% of the AW101 fleet and 80% of in-service NH90s.
+Over 1,100 engines are in service, having logged over one million flight hours, powering 60% of the Agusta-Westland AW101 fleet and 80% of in-service NH90s.

 In 2013, Turbomeca (part of the Safran Group, and now known as Safran Helicopter Engines) acquired the entire programme, becoming responsible for both production and product support.
 Safran Helicopter Engines has since developed a new engine derived from the RTM322, known as the Aneto.

 Safran Aneto

-The first 2,500 shp -1K was selected to power the Leonardo AW149 and Leonardo AW189K twin to extend its capabilities, it flew in March 2017 and is scheduled to be introduced in the fourth quarter of 2018.
+The first 2,500 shp -1K was selected to power the Leonardo AW149 and Leonardo AW189K twin to extend its capabilities, it flew in March 2017 and was scheduled to be introduced in the fourth quarter of 2018.

 The more powerful 3,000+ shp “Dash 3” should appear in the early 2020s and will feature a new compressor and hot section.

-The required documentation should be handled to the EASA in early 2019 for a second quarter certification.
+The required documentation was expected to be handed to the EASA in early 2019 for a second quarter certification.

 By October 2018, the programme had accumulated 4,000 hours, including 105 hours of flight time.
-Sikorsky is considering re-engining its CT7-powered S-92.
+In 2018 Sikorsky was considering re-engining its CT7-powered S-92.

 The 1063 kW Aneto-1K was added on the RTM 322 type certificate on 12 December 2019.